jhon2301922021/Projectbreitong/README.md

 ### Some Instructions:

 -------
-If yo wanna use notebooks:
+If yo wanna use notebooks run:
-run:
 `kedro run jupyter notebook` or `kedro run jupyter lab` The connect to kernel and put your toke from you favorite IDE, else, use it directly from web.